Looking for a Lenormand deck?

 If you’re a fan of the Rider Waite Tarot deck, the style of this deck may be for you.
 It is designed to match the Tarot deck exactly and the look of the images will seem very familiar.
 Again, the meanings of the cards are clear and simple, and there are no playing card references.
 If you are planning to use the Lenormand alongside Tarot, this may be the deck to use.

 This is an interesting, nuanced version of the Lenormand cards, by Chloe McCracken.
 It’s a beautiful 46-piece deck, with two versions of a number of the cards for increased personalisation and some additional cards.
-The cards include a great deal of extra information and interpretations.
+The cards include a great deal of extra information and interpretations, and has a very specific paganistic slant.
 I’d say this deck probably isn’t one for beginners due to the nuance, but the options the deck gives you would be great for personalising your readings.